AdobeDocs/commerce-webapi/src/pages/index.md

 [GraphQL](https://devdocs.magento.com/guides/v2.4/graphql/)

-Magento implements GraphQL to provide an alternative to REST and SOAP web APIs for frontend development.
+GraphQL is a language for querying and manipulating data.
+It is widely viewed as more powerful, flexible, and efficient than REST for frontend development.

 ## Contributing to this documentation